r57zone/DSAdvance/README.md

 6. When used with Steam games, in the controller settings, disable "Playstation personal settings".

 ## Possible problems
-Some games are incompatible with this method, since they are not designed to use a mouse and a gamepad at the same time.
+Some games are incompatible with "mouse" aiming, since they are not designed to use a mouse and a gamepad at the same time.
 Some games can constantly change button icons (from keyboard to gamepad and vice versa).

 ## Download
 >Version for Windows 10.